JackSzwergold/Writing/memories/A High Functioning Comedy Genius Enjoys the Bacchanal.md

 Todd was dressed up in some improvised garbage hipster outfit that consisted of the body of an ape suit with the front unzipped and no ape head: Just his sweaty long-haired head and face bobbing up and down in its place.

 “Isn’t this great!!!” he said while bobbing arrhythmically the distorted electronic skronk playing through the sound system.
-I turned around and saw some people come downstairs, look around and then head back upstairs and was contenmplating their quick wisdom.
+I turned around and saw some people come downstairs, look around and then head back upstairs and was contemplating their quick wisdom.

 It seemed that Todd and I were DJ WhatTheFucks’ only audience at that moment.
 “I can’t believe they got him!!!” he said, bobbing his head some more and taking some drags off of the cigarette in his driving glove covered hand.